cdransf/cd-11ty/src/posts/2018/consolidation-swiftly-follows-the-death-of-net-neutrality.md

 ---
 date: '2018-06-13'
+title: 'Consolidation swiftly follows the death of net neutrality'
+description: 'Combined with the death of net neutrality, the U.S. is creating a very uncertain future where a handful of companies now dominate everything from local sports and news broadcasts to broadband, with few rules or guidelines preventing price gouging, predatory practices, and routinely anti-competitive behavior.'
 draft: false
-title: Consolidation swiftly follows the death of net neutrality
 tags: ['politics', 'net neutrality']
 ---